jasondchambers/config-nvim/README-jason.md

 ln -s ~/.config/omarchy/current/theme/neovim.lua lua/plugins/theme.lua

 For non-Omarchy machine, I use a hard-coded theme.
-On initial clone for a non-Omarchy machine, simply move the lua/plugins/theme.lua.<machine> to lua/plugins/theme.lua.
+On initial clone for a non-Omarchy machine, simply copy the lua/plugins/theme.lua.default to lua/plugins/theme.lua.

 Then, assuming this repo has been cloned into ~/repos, simply